Ishqbaaz: Nakuul & Surbhi’s Gift Has DeepVeer Connection; Check Out Shivika's Latest Romantic Video!

 - Sunny Deol Says He Has Never Read Scripts In His Career!

-Ishqbaaz is in news these days!
+Ishqbaaz is in news these days.
 The show is all set to take a generation leap.
 The lead actress, Surbhi Chandna, who plays the role of Anika, has quit the show and fans are not happy with the same as they won't be able to watch their favourite jodi Shivika anymore.
 Fans had been requesting makers and channel to retain Surbhi, but to no avail.
 Recently, Surbhi too, opened up about her exit.
-Amidst all these, the couple have been getting a lot of gifts from fans as token of love.
+Amidst all these, the couple have been getting a lot of gifts from fans as a token of love.

 Nakuul shared a picture of a few gifts.
-One such gift had DeepVeer connection!
+One such gift had a DeepVeer connection!
 Read on to know more!

 Nakuul & Surbhi’s Gift Has DeepVeer Connection